 The Approved Teacher Application and all supporting documentation and $100 non-refundable application fee (with the notation ‘New Teacher application fee’). are submitted to Pam Hower, BCTA/NA Administrator:

 Pay the $100. non-refundable application fee by secured online credit/debit card payment or eCheck from a personal account at a U.S. bank.
 PAY WITH E-CHECK FROM A PERSONAL ACCOUNT U.S. BANK

-If there are any questions regarding any aspect of the application process, please contact Pam Hower
+If there are any questions regarding any aspect of the application process, please contact BCTA/NA Administrator, Pam Hower

-After approval, to complete the membership shift to Approved Teacher, the new teacher will remit the financial difference between $120 RCST membership and the $225 Teacher membership ($105.00 US).
+After approval, the newly Approved Teacher will remit the financial difference between $140 RCST membership and the $225 Teacher membership ($85.00 US).
 Secure online payment: credit/debit card or eCheck from a personal account U.S. bank.

-To mail in the $105.00 membership shift, please send check to the below address, with the notation ‘Shift Membership to Teacher’.
+To mail in the $85.00 membership change, please a send check to the below address, with the notation ‘Change Membership to Teacher’.

 All Approved Teachers are required to: